Nynros/InternetSecurity/README.txt

-Enable Two-factor authentication (2FA) on your WLAN-Router if possible Update and check the firmware of your WLAN-Router fequently/automatically Update and check the firmware of your WLAN-Clients fequently/automatically Change the default admin password on your WLAN-Router/-Extender (20 digits with 2 upper-/lower characters and 2 special characters like "Dukxezq%deu8NSYEc;FK") and store it in a safe place (Password Manager)
+Enable Two-factor authentication (2FA) on your WLAN-Router if possible Update and check the firmware of your WLAN-Router fequently/automatically Update and check the firmware of your WLAN-Clients fequently/automatically Change the default admin password to a 20 digit password via password-generator on your WLAN-Router/-Extender and store it in a safe place
 Change the DNS server on your WLAN-Router to Quad9 (Primary DNS 9.9.9.9 / Secondary DNS 149.112.112.112).
 It's privacy focused and blocks stinky ad- and malware-stuff (https://www.quad9.net/)

 Topic: WIFI
 ------------------
-Choose a strong and long unique wlan-name for every active wlan (20 digits with 2 upper-/lower characters and 2 special characters like "Dukxezq%deu8NSYEc;FK") for every active wlan.
+Choose a strong and long unique wlan-name for every active wlan for every active wlan.
-Choose a strong and long unique password (20 digits with 2 upper-/lower characters and 2 special characters like "Dukxezq%deu8NSYEc;FK") for every active wlan.
+Choose a strong and long unique 20 digit password via password-generator for every active wlan.
-Choosing your your name, adresse, other personal information and / or your router name or -model as a wlan password -/name isn't smart.
+Choosing your your name, adress, other personal information and / or your router name or -model as a wlan password -/name is not smart.
-Switch to valid WiFi-Channels, aviod the "WiFi auto selection" for 2,4 GHz, 5 GHz, 6 GHz, 7 GHz Enable WPA3 Security (WPA3 AES) or WPA2 Security (WPA2 AES) on your WLAN-Router for any of all of your WLANs Disable WLANs if you don't use / need them (Turn off WLANs from 01:00 AM to 07:00 AM, holidays, weekend-trips, etc) Disable WLANs if you don't use / need them (Guest-WLANs, etc)
+Switch to valid and not occupied WiFi-Channel, aviod the "WiFi auto selection" for 2,4 GHz, 5 GHz, 6 GHz, 7 GHz Enable WPA3 Security (WPA3 AES) or WPA2 Security (WPA2 AES) on your WLAN-Router for any of all of your WLANs Disable WLANs if you don't use / need them (Turn off WLANs from 01:00 AM to 07:00 AM, holidays, weekend-trips, etc) Disable WLANs if you don't use / need them (Guest-WLANs, etc)